-• PBHE528 - Public Health Practicum (3 semester hours) - Taken once all other degree requirements have been met.
-The Practicum option version will satisfy 3 semester hours of an elective requirement.
+• PBHE699 - Masters Capstone Seminar in Public Health - Taken once all other degree requirements have been met.

 Master of Arts in Criminal Justice

 This program focuses on developing the professional skills necessary for students to assume leadership positions within the criminal justice field.
 The degree program's interdisciplinary approach provides students with academically rigorous and empirically-oriented methodologies and builds on the multidisciplinary strength and practical experience of the faculty.
 Students are provided with a comprehensive understanding of crime and the justice system, administration, and public policy.
 The curriculum also provides the background and educational experience necessary for those who may wish to later pursue doctoral work in criminal justice or related fields.